arsy786/spring-security-tutorials/README.md

 spring.jpa.hibernate.ddl-auto=create-drop
 ```

-3. User class
+<ins>3.
+User class

-- To use Spring Data JPA, we need to code a model class that maps with the users table in the database.
+- To use Spring Data JPA, we need to add a model class that maps with the users table in the database.

 ``` java
 @Entity